-What is the Gaslighting tango?
-It takes two to play, and one person is always the loser.
-Gaslighting is manipulating in such a way to make someone question his sanity.
-It’s a form of control that may begin innocently enough.
-Say a boss, coworker, friend, family member or anyone who interacts with you, does something that seems strange.
+It's a form of control that may begin innocently enough.
+Say a boss, coworker, friend, family member or political figure does something that seems strange.
 When he or she explains it away, you let it go.
 It may be something that makes you feel all is not well with the other person, but you rationalize it so that you can keep or repair the relationship.
-You’re in the gaslighting tango.
+You're in the gaslighting tango.

 Say you have a great time on a first date, and the date leaves abruptly.
 You’re thrown off balance by this behavior.
 A little while later the date calls and wants to know why you left in such a hurry.
 A good question might be: why would you pick up the phone for someone who appears to have ditched you?
 But you do pick up the call because the dinner was fun and you want to see the date again.
 You don’t realize you’ve been gaslighted.
 You just suddenly wonder what really happened.
 Did you do something to chase the date off?
 Are you really at fault?
 You feel weird and unsure of yourself, but agree to go out with the date again.
 You’re now set up for the gaslight tango.
 It will happen again and again.
 This is something that happens with both men and women.
 There is no gender that has an exclusive on gaslighting.
 Anyone who wants to gain control over another will try to manipulate the facts to get the upper hand.

 Another example might be a family member who is always setting up little traps for you to fall into and when you question what happened or why she or he did it, the gaslighter says you’re too sensitive but doesn’t answer the question.
 You are put on the defensive and find yourself arguing or trying harder to get your gaslighter to see your point of view, which never happens.
 It is possible over time to get beaten down and become certain that you are at fault.